 If you are a prospective or current student with questions about planning for or choosing this major, or if you have questions about how your transfer credits apply, get in touch!
 One of our academic advisors in LFS Student Services will be glad to help you.

-If you’re already in the major, and have specific questions about program requirements and involvements, please contact your program advisor, Tamar Kafka.
+If you’re already in the major, and have specific questions about program requirements and involvements, please contact one of the program advisors, Tamar Kafka or Ali Browes.